dotandimet/Mojolicious-Plugin-FeedReader/README.md

 fetching and parsing RSS and Atom Feeds.
 It has minimal dependencies, relying as much as possible on Mojolicious components - Mojo::UserAgent for fetching feeds and checking URLs, Mojo::DOM for XML/HTML parsing.
-It therefore rather fragile and naive, and should be considered Experimental/Toy code
-\- __use at your own risk__.
+It is therefore rather fragile and naive, and should be considered Experimental/Toy code - __use at your own risk__.